-When looking for academic literature published as single or edited volumes, it is often useful to search in WorldCat because it will help you find new and older materials that UH Mānoa's library has not yet acquired.
+After looking in OneSearch as your starting place to find academic literature published as single or edited volumes, it is often useful to also search in WorldCat because it will help you find new and older materials that UH Mānoa's library has not yet acquired.
 Google Books is another useful database to search when you are looking for literature that mentions certain concepts, phrases, people and places that you are unable to find using OneSearch or WorldCat because it searches the full-text of their huge collection of digitized books and periodicals.
 Lastly, sometimes this literature is also published in technical reports and bulletins from scientific cultural research institutions such as the Bishop Museum as well as from corporations, organizations and associations of economic and social enterprises such as pineapple, sugar, and education to name a few.

-When looking for peer-reviewed journal literature, it is often good to also look in specific multi-disciplinary databases such as the ones listed below to find specific articles pertaining to your research topic and questions.
-These databases index many Hawaiian and Pacific-related journals.
-Sometimes though, it is also very useful to search and browse in specific Hawaiʻi and Pacific-related journals that pertains to the subject and disciplines that your research topic and questions are related to.
-At the very end of this section, you will find a list of journals that are Hawaiian and Pacific focused or are known to publish on Hawaiian and Pacific related topics in their respective subject and discipline areas.
+After using OneSearch to find peer-reviewed journal literature, it is often good to also look in specific databases such as the ones listed below to find specific articles pertaining to your research topic and questions as these databases will give you more search functionalities and give you information on the scope and depth of resources in the database.
+The databases below are known to index many Hawaiian and Pacific-related journals.
+Sometimes though, it is also very useful to search and browse in specific Hawaiʻi and Pacific-related journals that pertains to the subject and disciplines that your research is related to.
+This is because not all Hawaiʻi and Pacific-related journals may be indexed in these common databases.
+At the end of this section, you will find a list of journals that are Hawaiian and Pacific-focused or are known to publish on Hawaiian and Pacific-related topics in their respective subject areas so you can browse them.

-This research guide was created for Hawaiian Studies and Hawaiian Language graduate students as well as those who are doing Hawaiian-related graduate-level research.
-If you need research help, email Kapena Shim (email@example.com), one of the Hawaiian Collection librarians at UH Mānoa.
+This research guide was created for graduate and undergraduate students doing Hawaiʻi- and Hawaiian-related thesis research.
+If you need research help, email Kapena Shim (firstname.lastname@example.org), a Hawaiian Collection librarian at UH Mānoa.